 ACME Based Steps for Application for an STI Certificate

 Once the ACME account has been created, the steps in the ACME protocol flow are as follows.
-It should be noted that it is possible for the ACME client to do a pre-authorization prior to applying for a certificate, in which case processing equivalent to steps 3-6 is done prior to an application for a certificate and thus the polling period for step 7 is abbreviated.
+It should be noted that it is possible for the ACME client to do a pre-authorization prior to applying for an STI Certificate, in which case processing equivalent to steps 3-6 is done prior to an application for an STI Certificate and thus the polling period for step 7 is abbreviated.
 However, that is not the recommended approach for the SHAKEN certificate framework at this time.

 The application is initiated by the ACME client with an HTTP POST as shown in the following example: